ENGINE V22 — LIVE IN PRODUCTION

 Each layer adjusts or rejects the signal

-Technical analysis sets the base confidence.
+Technical analysis sets the base Setup Score.
 The remaining layers adjust it up or down, or reject the setup entirely if a critical condition is not met.

 1TECHNICAL CORE